 Suspicious Activity Reports (SAR) are part of anti-money laundering laws and money laundering regulations that are becoming increasingly stringent.
 The U.S. Patriot Act has increased SAR requirements to combat global and local terrorism.
 A Suspicious Activity Report (SAR) is made by the financial institution when suspicious activities occur in an account.
 The prepared report is sent to the Financial Crimes Enforcement Network (FinCEN), a part of the U.S. Treasury.
 The global financial institution Financial Action Task Force (FATF), which is related to AML / CFT procedures, like other regulators, emphasized that financial transactions made in its recommendations should be screened.

 False positives are an important problem for firms.
-Transaction Monitoring Systems can give false-positive alerts.
-With Sanction Scanner's powered transaction monitoring screen, you can see all operations about related AML&KYC.
+Transaction Monitoring Software can give false-positive alerts.
+With Sanction Scanner's powered transaction monitoring screen, you can see all operations related to AML&KYC.
 Meet the banking and e-money partners' requirements, compliance officers, regulators, and auditors with an electronic audit trail of all system and user actions with the date and time stamps and user actions with the date and time stamps.
-Our Transaction Monitoring in banks can create dynamic rules and scenarios with advanced features and test these scenarios with the sandbox testing environment.
-With customizable settings, banks streamline control processes and reduce AML false positives.
+AML Transaction Monitoring in banks can create dynamic rules and scenarios with advanced features and test these scenarios with the sandbox testing environment.
+With customizable settings, banks streamline transaction monitoring process flow and reduce AML false positives.
 You can contact us for information about our AML solutions.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo